 However, If you are house proud, allergic or just hate having dog fur everywhere neither of these breeds will suit you, they both have an enormous amount of fur!

-Alaskan Malamute vs Siberian Husky at a glance
+Alaskan Malamute vs Siberian Husky summary

 If you love the outdoors, are into exercise and like a dog that has a mind of its own then you are in the right place.
 If you are still undecided between the two, then do try to meet both breeds before you make a decision.